What Is an Internet Service Provider (ISP)? | ISP Definition

 Internet service providers offer a variety of different Internet connection methods depending on users' needs.
 The best Internet connection for you depends on where you live, how you use the Internet, and what you do online.

 Your location, Internet usage, and online activities all play a role in determining the ideal connection for you.
 Consider the following Internet connection types and the kinds of activities they are generally suited for.
-This will help you choose an ISP and Internet plan.
+This will help you choose an Internet service provider and Internet plan.

 Cable